Taddycooper/Taddycooper/README.md

 ## hello there

-hello, I am Nathaniel, or Taddycooper ai like to play ROBLOX and I sometimes like to program!
+hello, I am Nathaniel, or Taddycooper I like to play ROBLOX and I sometimes like to program!

 # Contact